-Many choose to commute to work with a train because it’s cost effective and users don’t have to deal with the stresses that come with peak hour traffic.
+Many commuters choose to travel to work by train because it’s inexpensive and they don’t have to deal with the stresses that come with being on the road in peak hour traffic.

-Although commuters often focus on the safety of the trip, the risks of being unaware and noncompliant on the platform include serious injury or even death.
+Although rail commuters often focus on the safety of the trip, the risks of not adhering to platform safety regulations include serious injury or even death.

-Commuters need to be aware of the following platform-train interchange (PTI) incidents that can occur when getting on or off a train:
+Platform-train interface (PTI) incidents can occur when getting on or off a train:

 - Passengers can fall between the train and the platform.